RAbeyrathna/T2A2-Game-Library-API/README.md

 Each card then was given sub-tasks to break it down and work on individually.

-I reviewed through the assignment rubric and ensured that there were cards tailored to ensuring I was on track and completing the assignment according to the rubric.
+I reviewed through the assignment rubric and ensured that there were cards tailored to keeping me on track and completing the assignment according to the rubric.

 I would put all the tasks into the backlog initially, and would slowly move them into the `To Do` section once I was getting ready to work on them.